Pirate-rr/REID_ARalgorithm/README.md

 Please cite the following paper if you use this algorithm: https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2020JD032897
 Requires a Matlab licence

 To run, make sure all files are in the same directory.
-Edit Matlab files as required (see comments within for what is editable).
-Run extract_input_files.
-Then run, the aptly names, run_matlab.sh file
+Edit files as required (see comments within for what is editable).
+Run extract_input_data.sh.
+Then run, the aptly named, run_matlab.sh file